PSYC 100 Introduction to Psychology (Lab) (4)

 PSYC 483 Cognitive Neuroscience (4)

 An overview of cognitive neuroscience at an introductory graduate level.
 Covers principles, methods, and key research findings in multiple topic domains (e.g., language, memory, vision, attention, working memory/executive control, movement control, emotion and reward, social processes).
 The course emphasizes behavioral and neural processes, with some discussion of computational approaches.
 Admission to the Sewanee-At-Yale Directed Research Program required.
 This course is only available through the Yale Directed Research Program.
-Prerequisite: PSYC 208 or PSYC 254 or PSYC 358.
+Prerequisite: PSYC 208 or PSYC 254 or NEUR 254 or PSYC 358.

 PSYC 484 Autism and Related Disorders (4)